worldcoin-foundation/simple-worldchain-node/README.md

 If you experience "walking back L1Block with curr=0x0000...:0 next=0x0000...:0" for a long time after the Ecotone upgrade, consider these fixes:
 1. Wait for a few minutes.
 This issue usually resolves itself after some time.
 2. Restart docker compose: `docker compose down` and `docker compose up -d --build`
-3. If it's still not working, try setting `OP_GETH__SYNCMODE=full` in .env and restart docker compose
+3. If it's still not working, try setting `SYNCMODE=full` in .env and restart docker compose